mayan-edms/Mayan-EDMS/docs/chapters/development.rst

 Debugging
 =========

-Mayan EDMS makes extensive use of Django's new `logging capabilities`_.
+Mayan EDMS makes extensive use of Django's new :django-docs:`logging capabilities <topics/logging>`.

 By default debug logging for all apps is turned on.
 If you wish to customize how logging is managed turn off automatic logging by setting `COMMON_AUTO_LOGGING` to ``False`` and add the following lines to your